ibm-cloud-docs/openwhisk/templates.md

     {: pre}

-All of these invocations return the default location `Austin` or else the location parameter that you specified in JSON format.
+All these invocations return the default location `Austin` or else the location parameter that you specified in JSON format.

 ```sh
 {